strangerstudios/pmpro-lock-membership-level/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.0 - 2024-02-23 =
+* FEATURE: When using PMPro v3.0+, now allows locking specific levels for MMPU compatibility. #28 (@dparker1005)
+* FEATURE: When using PMPro v3.0+, added a "Locked Membership" panel to the Edit Users page allowing admins to view, add, and update a user's locks. #28 (@kimcoleman, @dparker1005)
+* ENHANCEMENT: Updated how locks are saved in the database to allow for multiple locks per user.
+Locks from pre-1.0 setups will be migrated as "all level" locks. #28 (@dparker1005)
+* BUG FIX/ENHANCEMENT: Improved logic to detect when the checkout page or cancellation page should be locked. #28 (@dparker1005)
+* REFACTOR: Removed functions that were no longer needed. #28 (@dparker1005)

 = 0.4 - 2023-08-17 =
 * ENHANCEMENT: Now hiding member action links on the Membership Account page for locked members. #15 (@dparker1005)
 * ENHANCEMENT: If the lock page is not set, locked users will instead be redirected to the Membership Account page and an error message will be shown. #15 (@dparker1005)